-See Where 'Finale' Author Stephanie Garber Is Going On Tour This Year — And Start Reading Now From The New Book!
+See Where Stephanie Garber Is Going On Tour For 'Finale' — & Start Reading The New Book Now!

 All games must come to an end, but you can be front and center for all the action of Stephanie Garber's thrilling Finale, the last book in her Caraval series.
 Bustle's got all the info you need for Garber's upcoming book tour, plus an exclusive chapter reveal from Finale, out on May 7, below!

 The series follows sisters Scarlett and Tella, who are wrapped up in the magical and dangerous world of Caraval, a carnival-like game with higher stakes than either girl ever imagined.
 When Finale opens (spoiler ahead!), it’s been two months since the Fates were freed from a deck of cards, two months since Legend claimed the throne for his own, and two months since Tella discovered the boy she fell in love with doesn’t really exist.

 With lives, empires, and hearts hanging in the balance, Tella must decide if she’s going to trust Legend or a former enemy.
 After uncovering a secret that upends her life, Scarlett will need to do the impossible.
 And Legend has a choice to make that will forever change and define him.
 Caraval is over, but in this finale, the greatest game of all has just begun.

 If you want a ringside seat to Caraval, you're in luck!
 Stephanie Garber is taking her show on the road one last time to celebrate the release of Finale, and if you're in one of the seven cities below, you're definitely going to want to get in on this.
 Check out the tour dates and locations below, and find out more info on the World of Caraval website!
 After you've planned your tour outing, check out the entire first chapter of Finale: